paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ![fit](https://www.dropbox.com/s/c61ctinlmkjyjmd/in-it-for-the-technology.jpg?dl=1)

 ^
-cause we are in it for the technology and the learning, as well as the lambos.
+...cause we are in it for the technology and the learning, as well as the lambos.

 ---